-Hunters take note of grass piles and other likely denning sites in the fall.
-In the winter, the dens are located by examining the areas for scratch marks and bits of fur on trees (e.g., Nelson 1973:118-121; Nelson et al. 1982:45-47).
-Many hunters know from the size of the den and signs around it if a single animal or a female with cubs occupies it, but "to find a den obligates the hunter to harvest its occupants" (Nelson et al. 1982:48).
+Black bears are also harvested by taking bears from the den.
+Known denning sites are checked for signs of occupancy in the late fall and early winter.
+Many hunters know from the size of the den and signs around it if the occupant is a single animal or a female with cubs, but "to find a den obligates the hunter to harvest its occupants" (Nelson et al. 1982:48).